libreswitch/ops/docs/loopback-interfaces_user_guide.md

 - Remove IPv6 address from loopback interface.
 - Delete loopback interface.

+##Loopback diagnostic dump
+Number of loopback interfaces created can be dumped using diagnostic dump.

+##Loopback interface show tech
+Configurations done for loopback interfaces can be seen from show tech.

 Click [CLI-TBL](https://openswitch.net/cli_feature_name.html#cli_command_anchor) for the CLI commands related to the loopback interfaces feature.